 These bobber stops are made of plastic and have 4 tiny holes in them.
-They are commonly 7mm in length and come together with a stop bead.
+They are commonly 5-7mm in length and come together with a stop bead.

 The 4-hole bobber stops, although made of plastic, are rather flexible and bendy, which is important when winding them through your line guides and onto your reel’s spool.

-The stops’ holes are large enough for a line of up to 25lb to pass through without any issue.
+The stops’ holes are large enough for lines up to 12lb test to pass through without a problem.

 Here is how you put a 4-hole bobber stop on your line: